 - Know the power requirements for your equipment.
 Do you need to bring your own power generation?

-- Communications (voice, data, video) with various emergency operations centers (EOCs) including military (Air National Guard, Army National Guard, Coast Guard, Air force, Navy, Marines), local, state, regional, or federal
+- Communications (voice, data, video) with various emergency operations centers including military (ANG, ARNG, USCG, USAF, USN, USMC), local, state, regional, or federal.

-- Communications structure must be able can grow to meet future needs.
-What can be established initially and expanded to handle a greater demand.
-Small deployable packages ahead of larger deployable command posts (DCPs) for immediate feedback of requirements.
+- Communications structure must be able to grow to meet future needs.
+What can be established initially and expanded to handle a greater demand?
+Small deployable packages can be sent ahead of larger deployable command posts to meet immediate requirements.

-- Conduct a synchronization meeting between Army National Guard and Air National Guard J6s at least 24 hours prior to event.
+- Conduct a synchronization meeting between ARNG and ANG joint communications officers at least 24 hours prior to movement.

 - Realize that geography affects signal performance.
 A communication system that worked well at one location might not work in another.

 Legal and the Rules on Use of Force